flatironinstitute/kbucket/README.md

 ```
 cd /path/to/data/directory
-kbucket-share . --auto
+kbucket-host . --auto
 ```

 This is useful if you don't want to press [enter] a bunch of times.

 ### Providing access to shared files

-Once kbucket-share is running, and assuming we are connected to a hub within the KBucket network, the files in this directory can be accessed from any computer on the internet via http/https.
+Once kbucket-host is running, and assuming we are connected to a hub within the KBucket network, the files in this directory can be accessed from any computer on the internet via http/https.
 However, one piece of information is needed in order to locate and download any particular file: the SHA-1 hash of the file.
 Much like a magnet link for torrent, this serves as the universal locator for that file.
 This file hash is contained (along with some other information) in the .prv file.

 To create a .prv file, simply execute